 Based on previous literature no single theta frequency dominates the human hippocampus.
 Instead, there is a lower theta oscillation (2-5 Hz) and a faster theta oscillation (5-9 Hz) (10.1038/s41467-020-15670-6; 10.1523/JNEUROSCI.0767-20.2020).

-We do not know which microwire best represented the dendritic input into a single neuron, so we computed theta components using a weighted average of all microwires within a microwire bundle.
+We do not know which microwire best represents the dendritic input into a single neuron, so we computed theta components using a weighted average of all microwires within a microwire bundle.
 This was based on the generalized eigendecomposition of the narrowband theta covariance matrix and the broadband covariance matrix (see Methods).
 We distinguished three different categories of activity: spikes of ESN that occurred during reinstated trials (rESN), spikes of ESN during non-reinstated trials (nESN), and spikes of other neurons (SU).
 After excluding neurons with an insufficient number of spikes these analyses were based on nrESN = 36, nnESN = 116, and nSU = 380 neurons in experiment 1 and nrESN = 13, nnESN = 34, and nSU = 136 neurons in experiment 2.
 We first computed the preferred mean phase during encoding and retrieval for each neuron.
 In order to determine a general phase preference, we pooled this preferred phase value over all neurons within a category of neurons (rESN, nESN, SU) and used a Rayleigh test to determine statistical significant deviations from a uniform phase distribution.
 In experiment 1, only the SU category showed a phase preference for the slow theta component during encoding (θ = 197.5°, p = 0.048) and retrieval (θ = 181.9°, p = 0.004).
 After adjusting for multiple comparisons for two tests (slow and fast theta) SU only showed a slow theta phase preference during retrieval (pencoding adj. = 0.096; pretrieval adj. = 0.008; Bonferroni corrected).
 Neither rESN nor nESN showed any slow or fast theta phase preference during encoding or retrieval (all p > 0.28).

 In experiment 2 the SU category showed a preference for the slow theta component during encoding (θ = 287.2°, p = 0.002; retrieval p = 0.633; all other p > 0.10).
 There was a statistically significant phase preference in rESN for the slow theta component during retrieval (θ = 201.3°, p = 0.048), however, after controlling for multiple comparisons (slow and fast theta), the effect was no longer significant (padj. = 0.096).

 It is possible that despite an absence of phase preference during encoding or retrieval, neurons show a reliable offset between encoding and retrieval (a representative example of a 10° offset with four neurons: encoding: 0°, 90°, 180°, 270°; retrieval: 10°, 100°, 190°, 280°).
-In order to determine if there was a significant theta phase difference between neurons firing at encoding and at retrieval, we computed the mean cosine similarity of the complex value for each neuron for all spikes during encoding with all spikes during retrieval.
+To determine if there was a significant theta phase difference between neurons firing at encoding and at retrieval, we computed the mean cosine similarity of the complex value for each neuron for all spikes during encoding with all spikes during retrieval.
 We determined the statistical significance of the encoding-retrieval phase offset separately for each neuron type (rESN, nESN, SU) using a one-sample test with a mean angle of 0° (i.e., no phase difference between encoding and retrieval).
 This one-sample test is the circular equivalent of a one-sample t-test with continuous data (we used the function circ_mtest from the Circular Statistics Toolbox v1.21.0.0).
 In experiment 1 this approach yielded no significant encoding-retrieval phase differences for any category of neurons (rESN, nESN, SU) or theta components (slow, fast) (all p > 0.26).
 Likewise, no encoding-retrieval phase differences were found in experiment 2 (all p > 0.4).